marinaserranomontes/annotation-widget/README.md

 });
 ```

+### Attaching the toolbar to a publisher
-When the publisher is created, attach the annotation canvas and link it to the toolbar
+When the publisher is created, attach the annotation canvas and link it to the toolbar.

 ```javascript
 var canvas = new OTSolution.Annotations({